Ujjalt/ujjaltimshina/_pages/about.md

 <p>My current research focuses on describing these operators using the actions of Lie groups and identifying invariants that determine their equivalence classes under unitary transformations.</p>

-<p>I am studying <strong>Reproducing Kernel Hilbert Spaces (RKHS), Analytic Foundations to Elliptic Curves and Modular Forms, Linear Algebraic Groups</strong> and <strong>Algebraic Topology</strong>.
-I have completed doctoral-level coursework in <strong>Functional Analysis, Complex Analysis, Several Complex Variables, Introduction to Non-commutative Function Theory</strong> and <strong>Matrix Groups</strong>.</p>
+<p>I am studying <strong>Reproducing Kernel Hilbert Spaces (RKHS), Analytic Foundations to Elliptic Curves and Modular Forms, Linear Algebraic Groups (for an introduction to Algebraic Geometry) and Algebraic Topology</strong> in the current semester.
+I have completed doctoral-level coursework in <strong>Functional Analysis, Complex Analysis, Several Complex Variables, Introduction to Non-commutative Function Theory</strong> and <strong>Matrix Groups</strong> as a part of my coursework.
+Going forward, I plan to delve deeper into topics such as <a href="https://en.wikipedia.org/wiki/Spectral_theory">Spectral Theory</a>, <a href="https://en.wikipedia.org/wiki/Representation_theory">Representation Theory</a> and <a href="https://en.wikipedia.org/wiki/Operator_algebra">Operator Algebra</a>.
+I am particularly interested in understanding how operator-theoretic ideas interface with geometric and topological frameworks.</p>

-<p>I am also keenly interested in <a href="https://en.wikipedia.org/wiki/Measure_theory">Measure Theory</a> and <a href="https://en.wikipedia.org/wiki/General_topology">General Topology</a>.
-Beyond these, I remain curious about wider themes in modern mathematics.</p>
+<p>I am also keenly interested in subjects such as <a href="https://en.wikipedia.org/wiki/Measure_theory">Measure Theory</a> and <a href="https://en.wikipedia.org/wiki/General_topology">General Topology</a>, which continue to shape my mathematical perspective.
+Beyond these, I remain curious about broader themes in modern mathematics.</p>

 <hr>

-<p>Previously, I completed my M.Sc. in Mathematics from <a href="https://cus.ac.in/">Sikkim University</a>.
+<p>Previously, I completed my M.Sc. in Mathematics from <a href="https://cus.ac.in/">Sikkim University</a>, a central university established by an Act of Parliament, Government of India.
 I graduated with a CGPA of 9.81 and received the University Gold Medal.
-My master's thesis, titled <em>“Nets and Filters in Topology”</em>, was supervised by <a href="#">Dr. Namita Behera</a>.
-I completed my undergraduate studies at <a href="https://nbbgc.org/">Nar Bahadur Bhandari Government College</a>.</p>
+My master's thesis, titled <em>“Nets and Filters in Topology”</em>, was completed under the supervision of <a href="https://cus.ac.in/index.php/en/schools-e/physical-sciences/mathematics-dept/dr-namita-behera-2">Dr. Namita Behera</a>.
+I completed my undergraduate studies at <a href="https://nbbgc.org/">Nar Bahadur Bhandari Government College</a>, affiliated with Sikkim University.</p>

-<p>For me, research is a quiet and careful journey into abstract ideas—guided by logic, curiosity, patience, and a willingness to accept uncertainty.</p>
+<p>For me, research is a quiet and careful journey into abstract ideas—guided not only by logic but also by curiosity, patience, and a willingness to accept uncertainty.</p>

-<p>We forget, make mistakes, and return — not as failure, but as part of learning.
-Understanding grows step by step, through patience and reflection.</p>
+<p>We forget, make mistakes, and return — not as failure, but as part of learning.<br>
+Understanding does not come all at once, but grows step by step, through patience and reflection.</p>

 <p>I am also deeply interested in teaching, outreach, and sharing ideas.
 I have worked as a teaching assistant at IIIT Delhi and as a guest lecturer at Sikkim Global Technical University.
 I enjoy participating in mathematics Olympiad training camps, workshops, and mentoring students.</p>

-<p>I have authored a book, <strong>Beyond Answers: Beauty of Mathematical Questions</strong>, available on Amazon and Notion Press.</p>
+<p>I have authored a book, <strong>Beyond Answers: Beauty of Mathematical Questions</strong>.
+It was my first attempt at writing and not perfect, but it reflects my interest in learning through questions.
+The book is available on Amazon and Notion Press.</p>

-<p>Outside academics, I enjoy writing blogs, exploring web design, and learning about open educational technologies.
-A selection of my talks (some with slides) is available <a href="https://sites.google.com/iiitd.ac.in/ujjal-timshina/slides-selected-talks">here</a>.
-My updated CV is available <a href="#">here</a>.</p>
+<p>Outside of academics, I enjoy writing blogs, exploring web design and coding, and learning about open educational technologies.
+A selection of my talks and presentations (some with slides) is available here <a href="https://sites.google.com/iiitd.ac.in/ujjal-timshina/slides-selected-talks">here</a>.
+My updated CV can be accessed <a href="https://drive.google.com/drive/folders/1GEbPbSA5sfkBQYyckeMoTF3b4LUb8NJ9?usp=drive_link">here</a> <em>(last updated: 31st August 2025)</em>.</p>

+<p><strong>Mountains.
+Solitude.
+Breath.
+Peace.</strong><br>
+<strong>When rigor takes a coffee break.</strong></p>

 <div align="center" style="margin: 20px 0;">
   <img